bitovi/academy/src/angular/14a-directive/14a-directive.md

 ## What You Need to Know

 - What Directives are in Angular
-- What ElementRef are in Angular
+- What ElementRef is
-- What HostListener are in Angular
+- What HostListeners are
 - How to create a Directive